Noah-Huppert/country-picker-example/README.md

 - [Credits](#credits)

 # Overview
-Example of a full stack application which allows the user to search for a countries and save them to a list.
+Example of a full stack application which allows the user to search for countries and save them to a list.

 # Run
 To run the application NodeJS and Yarn must be installed.